عن موقع إريك رييفز | Arabic translation | http://wp.me/p45rOG-1Rp ]

 Additonally, there are links to Reeves’ formal publications in newspapers, news magazines, academic journals, and human rights publications, as well as the texts of his Congressional testimony.
 A complete list of publications, testimony, and academic presentations is also linked, as is a grouping of profiles of his work.

 Eric Reeves is a Senior Fellow at Harvard University’s François-Xavier Bagnoud Center for Health and Human Rights.
-He has spent the past eighteen years working virtually full-time as a Sudan researcher and analyst, publishing extensively both in the US and internationally.
+He has spent the past twenty years working virtually full-time as a Sudan researcher and analyst, publishing extensively both in the US and internationally.
 He has testified several times before the Congress, has lectured widely in academic settings, and has served as a consultant to a number of human rights and humanitarian organizations operating in Sudan.
 Working independently, he has written on all aspects of Sudan’s recent history.
 His book about Darfur (A Long Day’s Dying: Critical Moments in the Darfur Genocide) was published in May 2007.
 He has recently published Compromising with Evil: An archival history of greater Sudan, 2007 — 2012 (available at no cost as an eBook).
 Brief reviews of these books may be found at:

 The contents of this website, as well as other electronic files and hard copy—including a range of Sudan-related publications, written materials, photographs, and maps—are presently being archived in the human rights division of the Thomas J. Dodd Research Center, University of Connecticut Libraries, Storrs, Connecticut.